How we workDelivery model · Senior cross-functional

-We sell judgement, governance and a delivery date we'll stand behind.
+Most agencies sell process.
+We bring judgement and a delivery date we'll hold.

 01 · Commercial understanding

-We start with how the business actually operates — before recommending anything technical.
+We start with how the business actually operates, before recommending anything technical.

 Most agencies position around design, development, features, certifications.
 The buyers we work with care about something else: operational fit, business-model alignment, internal capability, ownership boundaries, margin impact, total cost of ownership.